By Central Asia specialist Chris

 Lake Karakul and the Karakorum Highway

-From Kashgar, you can spend a day driving part of the Karakorum Highway, which once formed a branch of the Silk Route.
+From Kashgar, you can spend a day driving part of the Karakoram Highway, which once formed a branch of the Silk Route.
 The highest paved international road, it stretches 1,300 km (800 miles) from Kashgar across the Himalaya to Abbottabad, Pakistan.

 I was glued to the window as my driver and I passed through mountains draped in snow, climbing up to an altitude of 4,000 m (13,123 ft).
 After around four hours of driving, the landscape opened up to reveal the vast, mirror-like Lake Karakul.
 Its azure waters faithfully reflect the surrounding peaks, yaks graze in the foreground, and yurts are dotted around the shoreline.